vermilion1/spa-template/README.md

 And check out `./dist` directory.

+###Testing

+Application tests (unit using karma and functional using protractor) runs after each build.

+**NOTE**: Functional tests should be run only after successful build.

+To run tests manually:

+    npm test

 ###Troubleshooting

 In case you got an error "No such file or directory" during running the protractor task please